DaddyJCub/home-hub/PRD.md

 2. **Collaborative** - Household members can work together with real-time visibility into contributions and shared data.
 3. **Organized** - Information is logically grouped by household, reducing mental overhead of coordination.
 4. **Practical** - Quick access to daily needs like shopping lists and upcoming meals without unnecessary complexity.
+5. **Reliable** - Data persists across sessions with proper state synchronization between components.

 **Complexity Level**: Complex Application (advanced functionality with multiple views and user management) This is a multi-feature application with user authentication, household management, role-based access control, and distinct but related sections (chores, shopping, meals, recipes, calendar) that are scoped to households.
-The state management includes user sessions, household switching, and permission-based feature access.
+The state management includes user sessions, household switching, permission-based feature access, and synchronized localStorage persistence.

 ## Essential Features